corenova/yang-js/README.md

 }
 ```

-### compile (schema [, map])
+### parse (schema)

-The compiler will process the input YANG schema text and perform
+The compiler will process the input YANG schema text and return JS
-various `constrct` operations on the schema tree based on detected
-`extensions` according to defined specifications.

-It will return an object with the name of the module as key and the
-generated `class` object as value.
+object tree representation.

 ### dump (obj)